Emma Dent: Family

 Dent's father, John Brocklehurst, was a silk manufacturer and banker, who served as MP for Macclesfield from 1832–1868.
 He was succeeded as Macclesfield's Liberal MP by her eldest brother William.
 Her younger brother Philip was created a baronet in 1903.
 Her younger sister Marianne was an English traveller and collector of Egyptian antiquities who supported a number of Egyptian excavations in the 1870s–90s.

 John Brocklehurst withheld his consent to marriages proposed by both Emma and subsequently Marianne; both broke off the engagements.
 Although Emma took exception in the latter case, interceding on her sister's behalf, she bore her father no lasting ill will, after his death commissioning a marble bust which she presented to Macclesfield Town Hall along with an "In Memoriam" book.

 Marriage and private life

-On 16 September 1847 Emma married John Coucher Dent, a barrister.
+On 16 September 1847, Emma married John Coucher Dent, a barrister.
 He was due to inherit Sudeley Castle from his uncles, glove makers from Worcester, who had bought the property in a derelict state ten years previously.
 The Dents spent an eventful honeymoon travelling in Italy and Malta dodging revolutionary turmoil before settling in Worcestershire, and enjoyed a number of other travels around Europe together, hurrying back from the 1870 Passion Play at Oberammergau on hearing that France had declared war on Prussia.
-In 1857 Emma suffered a miscarriage, but the couple had no children.
+In 1857, Emma suffered a miscarriage, but the couple had no children.
 John had gout and a choleric temperament to match.
 Emma was dismayed by his rages but angry at the gossip and rumours which circulated among friends and servants that he was violent to her.
 John Dent died on 25 March 1885, leaving Sudeley to Emma's use in her lifetime.

+Photograph

+There is a photograph taken of her by Camille Silvy as an albumen print on the 4 July 1862, in the National Portrait Gallery.